 GV’s Gaza City

-Almost two years of conflict, repeated displacement, and severe restrictions on humanitarian access, compounded by repeated interruptions and impediments to access to food, water, medical aid, support to agriculture, livestock and fisheries and the collapse of health, sanitation, and market systems, have pushed people into starvation.
+Almost two years of conflict, repeated displacement, and severe restrictions on humanitarian access, , have pushed thousands of people into starvation.
+The situation is compounded by the collapse of health, sanitation, and market systems along with repeated interruptions in access to food, water and medical aid.

 Shot: 9Aug25